saikrupa82/Privacy-Policy-Change-Detection-and-History-Tracking-Service/README.md

-# PolicyTracker - Beta Release Overview
+# PolicyTracker - RC Release Overview

 ## Table of Contents

 ## Introduction
-The beta iteration of PolicyTracker demonstrates 85% completion of our envisioned product suite, showing significant enhancements from the alpha release towards a robust, user-oriented full-scale deployment.
+The RC iteration of PolicyTracker demonstrates 95% completion of our envisioned product suite, showing significant enhancements from the alpha release towards a robust, user-oriented full-scale deployment.

 ![System Architecture](https://github.com/saikrupa82/Privacy-Policy-Change-Detection-and-History-Tracking-Service/assets/46783175/8887619c-809f-439a-9531-b082b16c4c56)
 *Figure 1: System Architecture Overview*

+- The diagram above represents the architecture for PolicyTracker, demonstrating the different components involved and their interactions.
+Here's an overview:

+1. **Website:**
+   - **Purpose:** Serves as the source where privacy policies are hosted and can be accessed via web pages.
+   - **Function:** The system retrieves privacy policy data directly from these web pages.

+2. **Scraping Model:**
+   - **BeautifulSoup 4:** A Python library that helps gather data from multiple web pages by extracting useful content from the HTML.
+   - **Process:** This module sends requests to websites, collects data, and organizes it for further analysis.

+3. **Parsing Model:**
+   - **Purpose:** Responsible for parsing HTML content and identifying relevant tags, strings, and comments within the privacy policies.
+   - **Function:** Extracted data is then passed to the History Management Module.

+4. **History Management Module:**
+   - **Purpose:** Compares parsed data with historical versions to identify changes in privacy policies.
+   - **Function:** Stores any detected changes for future auditing and analysis.

+5. **Data Store:**
+   - **Purpose:** Central repository where data gathered from websites, historical logs, and detected changes are stored.
+   - **Function:** Acts as a source for future retrieval and comparison.

+**Overall Flow:**
+1. The **Website** provides policy pages to the **Scraping Model**.
+2. The **Scraping Model** extracts data using BeautifulSoup and processes it in the **Parsing Model**.
+3. The **Parsing Model** analyzes the extracted data and sends it to the **History Management Module**.
+4. The **History Management Module** identifies changes and stores the relevant data in the **Data Store** for further usage and monitoring.

 ## Web Scraping System Flow
 PolicyTracker automates the collection, analysis, and storage of online privacy policy data through a sophisticated sequence of operations: